JordanEmme/blog/content/posts/2020/11/neural-networks-intro/index.md

 draft: false

 description: "A quick maths introduction to Deep Neural Networks"
 summary: "In this post I give a basic introduction of the main idea behind Artificial Neurons and Deep Neural Networks.
-In particular, I explain the classical techniques of linear and logistic regression, as well as the gradient descent algorithm"
+In particular, I explain the classical techniques of linear and logistic regression, as well as the gradient descent algorithm."

 tags: ["Maths", "Neural Networks", 'Deep Learning']
 categories: ["Maths", "Deep Learning"]

 featuredImage: ""

 lightgallery: false
 ---